iot-techshop/Esp32WebSensorsHTML/README.md

 # Esp32WebSensorsHTML
-An Asynf Web Server using seperatey created webpages and sesnors.
+An Async Web Server using seperatey created webpages and sesnors.
 Also with links to off device web assets Sensors are BME280 and Accelerometer MMA8452Q Libraries used:
 WiFi.h